 4Heat the oil in a skillet (with a lid) over medium-high heat.
 When the oil is hot and looks shimmery, add the pork.
 Cook until golden, 2 to 3 minutes.

 5Flip the pork so that the seared side is facing up.
-If there is a fattier side of the pork, use kitchen tongs to hold the chops fat-side-down until it sizzles and browns slightly, about 30 seconds.
+If there is a fattier side of the pork, use kitchen tongs to hold the chops fat-side-down until they sizzle and brown slightly, about 30 seconds.

 6Reduce the heat to low, then cover the skillet with a lid.
-Cook for 6 to 12 minutes or until an instant-read thermometer reads 145° F when inserted into the thickest part of the chop.
+Cook for 6 to 12 minutes or until an instant-read thermometer reads 145°F when inserted into the thickest part of the chop.
 Cook time depends on the thickness of the chops, so check for doneness at 5 minutes, then go from there, checking every 2 minutes after that.
-If you do not have a thermometer, you will know they are done, if, when cutting into the chops, the juices run clear.
+If you do not have a thermometer, pork chops are done if, when cutting into them, the juices run clear.

 7Transfer pork chops to a plate, then cover loosely with aluminum foil.
 Let the pork rest for 5 minutes.